 For instance, managers leveraging smart access systems with cloud-based apps can monitor building access security from anywhere—their desk, another property or from home.
 The features in these systems, such as video intercoms, can notify residents of who is at the door right from their smartphone, where they can see that a delivery service has arrived to drop off a hot lunch order.
 That kind of precision and detail can be the difference in residents feeling confident in their property management company or not.

 How to Educate Residents on How to Use a Smart Video Intercom System

 Although safe and secure packages start with community managers, maintaining a culture of security ultimately requires effort from residents to ensure packages are delivered and picked up appropriately.
-Luckily, nearly everyone has a handy resource right in their pocket.
+Luckily, nearly everyone has a handy resource right in their pocket, their smart phone

 As any community manager knows, the confidence and trust of residents is hard earned.
 By showing residents what a smart access controls system is doing behind-the-scenes to protect their building, they can feel emboldened to work with you to build a secure, package-friendly community.

 While there may be challenges facing package management, the bottom line is that whenever a property manager approaches a problem with a proactive, resident-focused lens, creative, innovative, convenient solutions present themselves.
 Incorporating a smart access control system with smart video intercom capabilities gives community managers and residents the confidence and peace of mind of a secure, safe, protected space for everyone—and their packages.